Brassiophoenix

-Brassiophoenix is a monoecious genus of flowering plant in the palm family found in Papua New Guinea.
+Brassiophoenix is a genus of monoecious flowering plants in the palm family found in Papua New Guinea.
 Of the two similar species, one is more common in cultivation and was mistakenly identified as Brassiophoenix schumannii.
 In 1999, Zona and Estig showed that the commonly cultivated species was instead the type species Brassiophoenix drymophoeoides.
 The two species are distinguished by their separated geographical locations and minor differences in fruit form.
 The genus name is a combination of the surname Brass, honoring the first collector L.J.
 Brass, and Phoenix, another palm genus.